National Intelligence Organization: Activities

-In 2014 it was revealed in the Turkey's Parliament's Internal Affairs Commission that the MİT has units working abroad and was wiretapping the telephones of 2,473 people, mostly related to “terrorism and spying activities.”
+In 2014, it was revealed in the Turkey's Parliament's Internal Affairs Commission that the MİT has units working abroad and was wiretapping the telephones of 2,473 people, mostly related to "terrorism and spying activities."

 On 5 April 2018, Turkish Deputy Prime Minister Bekir Bozdağ said that MIT has captured 80 Turkish citizens, suspected of links to FETÖ, from 18 different countries so far.

 On 16 October 2020, according to Reuters, Turkey's intelligence officials arrested a man, suspected of spying on foreign Arab nationals on behalf of the United Arab Emirates (UAE).
 The officials said that the man entered Turkey using a non-UAE passport.
-The detainee confessed to the charges and Turkish authorities obtained “a trove of documents” from him showing UAE affiliation, but there were no reactions received from the UAE.
-Last year, Turkey arrested two men suspected of spying on Arab nationals.
-One of the men were connected to the murder of Saudi journalist Jamal Khashoggi.
+The detainee confessed to the charges and Turkish authorities obtained "a trove of documents" from him showing UAE affiliation, but there were no reactions received from the UAE.
+In 2019, Turkey arrested two men suspected of spying on Arab nationals for the UAE.
+One of the men was connected to the murder of Saudi journalist Jamal Khashoggi.

 In 2022, MIT participated and helped in the prisoner swap between Konstantin Yaroshenko (Russia) and Trevor Reed (USA) which took place in Istanbul.

 Africa

 Angola

-Turkish judicial documents revealed that Turkish nationals at Angola, who were Gülen supporters, were spied upon.
+Turkish judicial documents revealed that the National Intelligence Organization spied on Turkish nationals in Angola.
+They were supporters of the Gülen movement.

 Egypt

-On 22 November 2017, Egypt's public prosecutor has ordered the detention of 29 people suspected of espionage on behalf of Turkey against Egypt national interest and joining a terrorist organization.
-They are also accused of money laundering, conducting overseas calls without a license and trading currency without a license.
-According to the results of an investigation by the General Intelligence Services, the group has been recording phone calls and passing information to Turkish intelligence as part of a plan to bring the Muslim Brotherhood back to power in Egypt.
+On 22 November 2017, Egypt's public prosecutor ordered the detention of 29 people suspected of espionage on behalf of Turkey against Egypt's national interests and joining a terrorist organization.
+They were also accused of money laundering, conducting overseas calls without a license and trading currency without a license.
+According to the results of an investigation by the General Intelligence Services, the group had been recording phone calls and passing information to Turkish intelligence as part of a plan to bring the Muslim Brotherhood back to power in Egypt.

 Gabon

-In March 2018, MIT abducted three suspected members of the Gulen Movement from Gabon and transferred them from Libreville to Ankara on a private jet.
+In March 2018, MIT abducted three suspected members of the Gülen Movement from Gabon and transferred them from Libreville to Ankara on a private jet.

 Kenya

 MIT captured Abdullah Öcalan in Kenya on 15 February 1999, while being transferred from the Greek embassy to Jomo Kenyatta International Airport in Nairobi, reportedly with the help of the CIA.
 He was then forcibly transferred to Turkey and imprisoned on Imrali island where he faced trial.
-Also MIT has rescued an Italian citizen, Silvia Romano who has been kidnapped in Kenya on 20 November 2018, and taken to Somalia.
+Also, MIT has rescued an Italian citizen, Silvia Romano, who has been kidnapped in Kenya on 20 November 2018, and taken to Somalia.
 On 31 May 2021, the MIT arrested in Kenya Selahaddin Gülen, who is a nephew of Fetullah Gülen, and brought him to Turkey.